qmk/qmk_firmware/keyboards/hhkb_yang/MEMO.md

 Skip 4 sectors because the default sector size of the virtual device and dd is 512 bytes and the emulated flash file starts at 5th sector.

+## Adafruit Bluefruit LE UART configuraton

+The default baud rate used by the firmware is 76800 although adafruit do not recommend using higher baudrates than 9600 because the nRF51 UART can drop characters.

+Double speed mode to get more accurate async reading because the F_CPU speed is 8MHz.

 ## References

 * https://github.com/joric/qmk/wiki/hhkb_ble